haroldtreen/epub-press/public/docs/1-About.md

 # About
-EpubPress is a Chrome extension for turning your favorite web content into a ebooks.
+EpubPress is a Chrome extension for turning your favorite web content into ebooks.

 ![diagram](/docs/images/diagram.jpg)